psf/pyperf/doc/cli.rst

   into stderr
 * ``--json-file=FILENAME`` writes result as JSON into *FILENAME*, and write other messages into stdout
+* ``--affinity=CPU_LIST``: Specify CPU affinity for worker processes.
+This way, benchmarks can be forced to run on a given set of CPUs to minimize run to run variation.
+By default, worker processes are pinned to isolate CPUs if isolated CPUs are found.
+See :ref:`CPU pinning and CPU isolation <pin-cpu>`.

 perf.timeit CLI example
 -----------------------